 What’s new with NordVPN?

-It’s not been that long since we last looked at NordVPN, but the company has been busily improving its service.
+It’s not been that long since we last looked at NordVPN, but it’s been busily improving the service in several key ways.

 NordVPN has three main plans: monthly billed accounts are $11.95, and right now annual plans cost just $4.92 a month, while opting for the two-year plan cuts the price to $3.71.
 (The company has new offers all the time, but a more in-depth and up to the minute explanation can be found at our dedicated NordVPN price and deals article.)